ShahriarKh/strapi-content-model-diagram/README.md

 # Strapi plugin content-model-diagram

+.

+> **Warning**
+> Please check out the newer version of this plugin 👉🏽 [Strapi Content-Type Explorer](https://github.com/ShahriarKh/strapi-content-type-explorer)
+> This one is no longer maintained.

+.

 Displays an ERD (Entity Relation Diagram) based on your content types.
-> **Warning**
-> The plugin is under development.

 ---